pubtxmadison/node_scrape_attempt/README.md

 Although it mostly works, it randomly crashes/fails/hangs up for no reason I was able to determine, and when it does work it randomly screenshots blank white, or just a single element - usually an ad.
 It does pass all the bot checks I could to test with it though.

 This was my closest attempt, but I did try using python/playwright/playwright-stealth and in a basically exactly opposite experience it works great running the docker locally (sending a postman request to the docker), however I was not able to get it to run in a lambda at all.
-That project is here ->
+That project is here -> https://github.com/pubtxmadison/python_scrape_attempt

+### I would prefer the python solution to be the ultimate winner, but admit this method has the bonus of the adblocker and resource-blocker.

+But, it's not a dealbreaker, I'll take what I can get.